aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 **Where they excel:** Companies needing third-party assurance for their AI controls, particularly for boards or audit committees.
 The audit DNA is genuine.

-**Typical engagement:** 2-4 months, $200K-$800K.
+**Typical engagement:** 2-4 months, $200K-$800K (based on typical market rates).
 Output is assurance-focused.

 ### What the Big Four don't do well

 A few honest observations about engaging the Big Four for AI security work:

 - **Hands-on red teaming.** None of the Big Four field deep AI red teaming capability comparable to Microsoft's AI Red Team or specialist firms like Adversa AI, Repello AI, or HiddenLayer.
 If you need actual attack validation, you'll need a specialist on top of or instead of the Big Four.
-- **Custom MCP and agent framework security.** The Big Four are framework-strong and implementation-weak.
+- **Custom MCP and agent framework security.** The Big Four tend to be framework-strong and implementation-light.
 Engagements heavy on attack chain analysis and exploit reproduction go better with specialist firms that publish research (Cato CTRL, OX Security, Invariant Labs).
 - **Speed.** Big Four engagements run on 6–18 month timelines.
 If you need a production-readiness assessment in 4 weeks before a launch, a boutique or in-house team will move faster.

 ### Specialist AI security firms worth knowing in 2026